dochne/google-authenticator/README.md

     $secretFactory = new SecretFactory();
     $secret = $secretFactory->create($issuer, $accountName);

 This gives you a secret.
+You should:
-You should both feed this into a QrImageGenerator so your user can scan the QR code into their phone and secondarily, attach the secret to their user account so you can query it.
+    1. feed this object into a QrImageGenerator so your user can scan the QR code into their phone
+    2. attach the secret to their user account so you can query it

+The only ImageGenerator included with this library is GoogleImageGenerator which uses the Google QR code API to generate the image.
+If you want to use something that doesn't ever hit up an external service, it should be easy enough to extend the interface to build a base64 encoded png (or similar) that you can include as a data uri.
+It just needs to generate the QR code for the data in $secret->getUri();

 You can verify that the user has been successful by using this: